Skip to content

 USER --HTTP Request--> SLB

-SERVER_1 --Enqueue Function Execution Task--> REDIS
+SERVER_1 --Enqueue Function Execution Tasks--> REDIS

 SERVER_2 --> REDIS

-REDIS --Dequeue Function Execution Task--> WORKER_1
+REDIS --Dequeue Function Execution Tasks--> WORKER_1

-REDIS --Dequeue Function Execution Task--> WORKER_2
+REDIS --Dequeue Function Execution Tasks--> WORKER_2

-REDIS --Dequeue Function Execution Task--> WORKER_3
+REDIS --Dequeue Function Execution Tasks--> WORKER_3

-BEAT --"Enqueue Function Execution Task\n(Scheduled)"--> REDIS
+BEAT --"Enqueue Function Execution Tasks\n(Scheduled)"--> REDIS

 flowchart TB